Czech Television: 1953–1992: Czechoslovak Television

 On 10 May 1970, Czechoslovak Television began broadcasting a second channel, ČST TV2.
 Further technical improvements were made on 9 May 1973, when the first regular broadcasts in colour started on TV2, followed two years later by colour transmission on the first channel as well.

 At the end of the decade, in 1979, a building and a studio based in Prague's Kavčí hory were opened, which became the home of ČST's news department.
-In May 1988, Teletext Service was introduced.
+In May 1988, a teletext service was introduced.

-After November 1989, lineup changes were made, with the first channel being renamed F1 for the federal district, and the second channel being split into the Czech ČTV and the Slovak S1, the first such division of channels by ČST.
+After November 1989, lineup changes were made, with the first channel renamed F1 for the federal district, and the second channel being split into the Czech ČTV and the Slovak S1, the first such division of channels by ČST.
 A third channel for Czech audiences, previously used by Soviet broadcasting, was launched on 14 May 1990, called OK3 (Otevřený kanál tři, lit.
 'Open Channel three').
 A replacement channel for Slovak audiences called TA3 was created on 6 June 1991 (broadcasting from August 1991 until July 1992).

 During the Velvet Revolution, ČST staff very quickly joined the side of the protesters and allowed them to spread important messages and broadcasts of the demonstrations.

-ČST ended its broadcast with the Dissolution of Czechoslovakia at the end of 1992, with two public television stations established in its place: Česká televize and Slovenská televízia, both successors of ČST. ČST disappeared along with Czechoslovakia on 31 December 1992.
+ČST ended its broadcasts with the dissolution of Czechoslovakia at the end of 1992, with two public television stations established in its place: Česká televize and Slovenská televízia, both successors of ČST. ČST disappeared along with Czechoslovakia on 31 December 1992.

 Czech Television

 Czech Television was established by the Czech Television Act of the Czech National Council (Act No. 483/1991 Coll.) on 1 January 1992, as a public television service for the citizens of the Czech Republic, with property transferred from Czechoslovak Television.

 On 1 January 1993, a new concept of channels broadcast by Czech Television was introduced, which were renamed ČT1 (formerly ČTV), ČT2 (formerly F1), and ČT3 (formerly OK3).
-On 3 February 1994, Czech Television freed one of the nationwide broadcast channels in accordance with the law; starting 4 February 1994, Czech Television was left with two channels, ČT1 and ČT2.
+On 3 February 1994, Czech Television freed up one of the nationwide broadcast channels in accordance with the law; starting 4 February 1994, Czech Television was left with two channels, ČT1 and ČT2.

-In 2005, the news channel ČT24 and the following year, ČT Sport were launched with logos rebranded on 1 October.
+In 2005, the news channel ČT24 and the following year, ČT Sport were launched alongside new logos on 1 October.
 In 2013, the broadcaster added two new channels, ČT :D (children's) and ČT art (arts/culture).
 In April 2020, ČT3, targeting the older generation, was relaunched.
 It was subsequently discontinued on 1 January 2023.